underyx/bence.dev/_posts/2017-06-25-setting-up-a-full-screen-windows-chrome-dashboard.md

    just to keep things clean
 4. Move this shortcut to `%APPDATA%\Microsoft\Windows\Start Menu\Startup`
    to make Windows launch it automatically upon startup.
+   The `Startup` directory doesn't exist by default, so you might need to create it.
 5. Reboot and see if it works!

 That should be it!